Backlinks are the links that point to a page on one website from another.

 While crawling, if Google finds you have a lot of backlinks from irrelevant sites, it will get confused and hinder your ranking.

 Every site has an authority score.
-While backlinking, you should target sites having higher authority scores than yours.
+While creating backlinks, you should target sites having higher authority scores than yours.

 Google gives more importance to links coming from trustworthy and highly authoritative websites.

-For example: for an SEO website, getting an editorial link from sites like BuzzFeed is more valuable than a link from some local business.
+For example: for an SEO website, getting an editorial link from sites like BuzzFeed is more valuable than a link from some random site.

 Links from different websites